(214) 390-7947 (Overseas Callers)

 Will I receive training before the start of the project?

-Yes, you will receive training prior to the start of your volunteer work.
+Yes, you will receive training before the start of your volunteer work.
 The training session will allow you to get familiar with the norms and customs of Costa Rica and its people.
 You will also learn how to stay safe and avoid potential security threats while volunteering abroad in Costa Rica.
 We will go over your project and schedule.

 Is there a dress code in the project?